Relaxation times for Hamiltonian systems: A Gas in a Gravitational Field

 Eventually, by replacing in (\ref{minorazione_derivata_1}) the estimates (\ref{maggiorazione_secondo_addendo}) and (\ref{fluttuazione_B}), one has

 Therefore, in the limit as $h\to 0$, the time derivative of $\Delta \meanB(t)$ remains positive for

 and this completes the proof. \begin{flushright}Q.E.D.\end{flushright}

-\section{A gas in a gravitational field}
+\section{A Gas in a Gravitational Field}

-We study now a gas of $N$ non--interacting particles enclosed in a tridimensional box of side $L$.
-A comment on the possible extension to the case of interacting particles will be made later.
-Our aim is to show that Theorem~1 holds if we take as a simple example of a perturbation the force of gravity, in which case the conjugated variable will be the vertical component of the total momentum of the system.
+We study now a gas of $N$ interacting particles enclosed in a tridimensional box of side $L$ and total volume $V=L^3$.
+Our aim is to show that Theorem~1 holds if we take as a simple example of perturbation the force of gravity, in which case the conjugated variable will be the displacement on the vertical axis of the center of mass of the system.

 For what concerns the interaction of the particles with the walls, due to the form of the conjugated variable it turns out that only the interaction with the horizontal walls will matter.
 Thus we limit ourselves to choose a particular form for the interaction potential with the horizontal walls.
 The unperturbed Hamiltonian $H_0$ is then